escherlies/elm-ix-dict/README.md

         |> IxDict.get 3
 ```

 You also get sets out of the box.
-(Although you might want to use the core/Set library)
+(Although you might want to use the core/Set library, which actually uses `Dict s ()` under the hood!)

 ```elm
 set =